 Aberdeen hotels 'hit by lower oil price'

-Accountants BDO said hotel occupancy rates and revenue fell in the city in March.
+Accountants BDO found hotel occupancy and revenue both fell in the Granite City in February.

 Occupancy dipped 1.6%, while rooms yield was down by 4.1% during the month.

 The price of Brent crude oil currently stands at about $65 a barrel - about $50 less than its high point last year of $115.